PLEASE HELP ME! LEARN HOW TO BUILD AND RUN WEBSITES FOR FREE! $0 DOLLARS!

 Banana Nutrition

-Bananas. potassium is one of the most versatile fruits, bananas are also good sources of molybdenum, with one medium banana containing 15 mcg and providing 33 percent of the recommended dietary allowance, according to the ODS.
+Bananas are one of the most versatile fruits, bananas are also good sources of molybdenum, with one medium banana containing 15 mcg and providing 33 percent of the recommended dietary allowance, according to the ODS.

 Molybdenum Safety